Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - up to $1,000 in fines

-Peering is knowingly going to a person’s residence in order to secretly peer, peep, or spy on them through a window or other opening.
-An example of peeping as sexual harassment is looking through a bathroom keyhole at someone else undress.
+Peering is knowingly going to your residence in order to secretly peer, peep, or spy on you through a window or other opening.
+An example of peeping as sexual harassment is someone looking through your bathroom keyhole at you undressing.

 Common defenses to peeping include:

-- The victim falsely accused the defendant of peeping
+- You falsely accused the defendant of peeping

 Nevada peering charge |